Let me begin with a story.

 Get a team of customer-savvy people together from your organisation.
 Grab some beers from the fridge and order some pizza if you dare.
 Sit around a table, and answer these questions (succinctly and in concert) on the whiteboard:

 - Tell a six year old child, in language that they’d understand, what business you are in (e.g. Mummy does…)

 - What products or services do you provide?

 - What problem do you solve for them?

 These key questions should give you the basics to write an on-the-money homepage headline.
 Why not give it a go?
 Remember, keep the copy punchy and focus on the benefits.

 This part of your homepage really talks to the heart of your positioning.
 It tells your buyer persona what makes you different - why they should consider you above all others.

 Yapstone works hard to describe how and why they would be the choice of their users.
 This is the third section of their website homepage.
 Scrolling further down on the page, Yapstone expands on the biggest benefit they offer: convenience.

-Hootsuite does a great job of appealing to different segments of their market and telling them upfront why they should choose them.
+Hootsuite does a great job of appealing to different segments of their market - teams, businesses, enterprises - and telling them upfront why they should choose them.
 Simple and brief but powerful, Hootsuite packs a punch on their homepage.

 If you’re not sure what differentiates you from the competition, add these questions to your beer-o’clock boardroom meeting.